ufz/ogs/web/content/docs/tutorials/mesh_tutorial/notebook-mesh_tutorial.md

 ## Requirements

 Running version of OpenGeoSys.
-Can be pip installed, container or CLI with utils.
+Can be pip installed, container or CLI with utilities.
 It is assumed, that regardless of how OGS is installed, it is added to the environment variables and is accessible from CLI (command line interface).
 In case of a problem, please consult [installation](https://www.opengeosys.org/docs/userguide/basics/introduction/) and [troubleshooting](https://www.opengeosys.org/docs/userguide/troubleshooting/get-support/).